SergyPC/08.BackendNodeJS/README.md

 **GET /api/v1/anuncios** (http://localhost:3000/api/v1/anuncios)

-> Returns the list of articles in JSON format.
+> Returns the list of advertisement in JSON format.

 **(Default limit is 100)**